 At $0.25/GB to transfer files of any size, you’re only paying for what you need – nothing more.
 Plus, with MASV you can easily bill the costs back to your partners or clients based on their exact usage.

-So the next time you run into that dreaded “upload failed” message, give MASV’s free trial a whirl.
-It provides up with 100 GB of free data for you to play with off the hop, and might just save the day.
+So the next time you run into that dreaded “upload failed” message, give MASV a whirl.
+It provides up to 20 GB of free data for you to play with off the hop, and might just save the day.

 Stress Free File Transfers